Sharon Davies: Characterisation

 In one of the character's more notable storylines, she attempts to lose weight by dieting.
 Muschamp said the storyline was created after she decided to lose weight herself.
-When she was asked if the producers had asked her to lose weight, Muschamp said "Not at all.
+When she was asked if the producers had asked her to lose weight, Muschamp said, "Not at all.
 I was always a chubby teenager.
 Then after I left school, when I was already in Neighbours, I put on more weight.
 I decided to lose it and so they put Sharon dieting into the storyline."
 While discussing controversial topics covered by Neighbours, producer Mark Callan told Jim Schembri of The Age that the crew were not sure whether they should go ahead with the plot, as it "would probably cause a bit of a personal concern" with Muschamp, but Callan praised her for coping with it "magnificently".
-He added "That was considered cruel at the time, and it was cruel the way that we handled it, yet I feel that the end product was something that was very real.
+He added, "That was considered cruel at the time, and it was cruel the way that we handled it, yet I feel that the end product was something that was very real.
 The character, Sharon, had a real problem that she expressed very well."

-In 1990, during a cast exodus, producers decided to send the character to New Zealand.
+Departure

+In March 1990, Chrissie Camp of TV Week confirmed that Muschamp was being written out and her character "rested".
+Camp reported that Muschamp was due to finish filming in five weeks, with her final appearance airing in late June.
+Muschamp admitted that she had been thinking about leaving herself, so she thought it might be "a blessing in disguise".
+She told Camp: "Having come to terms with the decision that's been made, I'm really looking forward to what the next thing is.
+I'm looking forward to new challenges.
+I'm very excited about the future."
+Muschamp's departure was part of a cast exodus.
+She later explained the process, saying "They had the head-shots of all the different characters lined up above the mirrors and as people left, they'd turn them upside down, I remember dreading the day my head got turned".
+Writers decided to send the character to New Zealand.
 By that time, everyone around Sharon had gone – her boyfriend, her sister and her aunt.
-Of this, Muschamp said "I think the producers felt her character had come to a natural conclusion, so she went off to stay with relatives."
-Of the process, which saw characters leave, Muschamp explained "They had the head-shots of all the different characters lined up above the mirrors and as people left, they'd turn them upside down, I remember dreading the day my head got turned".
-Muschamp left the series in May of that year and she struggled to find work following her departure.
-She added "Neighbours was a double-edged sword, in many ways it opened a lot of doors but in other ways people thought I couldn't do anything else".
+Of this, Muschamp said, "I think the producers felt her character had come to a natural conclusion, so she went off to stay with relatives."
+Muschamp thought some Neighbours viewers would be disappointed by Sharon's exit and hoped that the character had made an impact on the show.
+Muschamp struggled to find work following her departure.
+She added: "Neighbours was a double-edged sword, in many ways it opened a lot of doors but in other ways people thought I couldn't do anything else".